gitkraken/vscode-gitlens/README.md

 Use a series of new commands to:

-- Expore the commit history of branches and files
+- Explore the commit history of branches and files
 - Quickly search for and navigate to (and action upon) commits
 - Explore a file of a commit
 - View and explore your stashes